alaa-abuhani/Mastering-JavaScrip-in-20Days/Day10.md

 Person.prototype.nationality = "English";
  ```
--The JavaScript prototype property also allows you to add new methods to objects constructors:
+- The JavaScript prototype property also allows you to add new methods to objects constructors:
  ```
 function Person(first, last, age, eyecolor) {
   this.firstName = first;